 The Project was set up in the autumn of 2007 with the aid of a grant from Warwickshire County Council’s Community Development Fund to research the history of Sydenham, a 1960’s/ 70’s residential and industrial development on the south-east of Leamington Spa.

-Although summarised by one person as ‘history in unpromising places’, such however is the pace of change that everywhere has history.
-For instance in the span of 50 years the large Victorian Sydenham Farmhouse that used to reside here was demolished to make way for a new Sydenham primary school which was itself demolished to make way for the SYDNI Centre to meet the needs of the local community.
+Although summarised by one person as ‘history in unpromising places’, such however is the pace of change that everywhere has a history.
+For instance, in the span of 50 years, the large Victorian Sydenham Farmhouse that used to reside here was demolished to make way for a new Sydenham primary school which was itself demolished to make way for the SYDNI Centre to meet the needs of the local community.

 Upcoming Sydenham History Group Talks

 The next meeting of the Sydenham History Group will be at 7:30pm on Tuesday, 29th May.
 The Speaker will be Nigel Briggs whose talk is entitled “A Stroll down Clapham Terrace, Street and Square.”

 Here are some of the discoveries made by the group:-

 - Between 1884 and 1914 the Warwickshire Polo Club had its polo field here; This was later used by Alan Cobham, the first world war fighter pilot, to give pleasure flights over Leamington.